raml-org/raml-java-parser/README.md

 This is a Java parser for [RAML](http://raml.org) version 0.8 as defined in the [0.8 RAML specification](https://github.com/raml-org/raml-spec/blob/master/raml-0.8.md) The parser depends on SnakeYaml, a Java YAML parser.

-A newer [version](https://github.com/raml-org/raml-java-parser-2) is now available as a beta.
+A newer [version](https://github.com/raml-org/raml-java-parser/tree/v2) is now available as an alpha.
 It supports RAML 1.0 as well as RAML 0.8.

 ## Build